I Am So Grateful for God’s Love

 Scripture References: Psalm 147:3, Psalm 27:10, Psalm 100:5

 “Trauma can be more than a dark pit of despair or a spiral of depression.
 It has the potential to be our deepest source of empathy, strongest point of connection, and most forceful impetus (stimulus) for growth if we bravely choose to let others into both the brokenness and the mending.
-My Brokenness becomes beautiful when I see trauma as an opportunity to grow.”
-(Excerpt taken from the devotional, Suffer Strong: A Plan for Redefining Everything, by Katherine and Jay Wolf.)
+My brokenness becomes beautiful when I see trauma as an opportunity to grow.”
+(Excerpt taken from the devotional, Suffer Strong: How to Survive Anything by Redefining Everything, by Katherine and Jay Wolf.)

 Psalm 147:3